littleoffice/searxng-helm/README.md

 ## Known limitations

-- Valkey is standalone; no replication or Sentinel.
-- No ServiceMonitor.
-SearXNG's `/metrics` is an HTML stats page, not Prometheus exposition, and `general.enable_metrics` is off by default.
+- SearXNG's `/metrics` is engine telemetry only — six `engine_name`-labelled series, no process or request-level metrics for the instance itself.
+Its counters are in-process and reset on restart.
+See [Metrics](#metrics).
 - NetworkPolicy has no effect on CNIs that don't implement it (e.g. stock Flannel).
 - Valkey replication has no automatic failover, for the reason described above.